graalvm/workshops/native-image/graalvm-native-image-quick-start/README.md

     */
     ```

-4. Once you finish uncommenting the lines that add support for `log4j`, you need to save the file and quit Vim.
-To do
+3. Once you finish uncommenting the lines that add support for `log4j`, you need to save the file.
-   this, press the Esc key.
-Then press `:` (colon), type `wq`, and hit Enter.

    Now that you have added some logging to the demo application, you can check if the changes work by rebuilding and running.